 How Does Rogerian Therapy Work?

 Focus On You As A Person

 Defining And Pursuing Your Own Goals

+The first step in this type of therapy is to figure out what it is you want.
+What are your goals for your sessions?
+What do you want out of life?
 With this information in mind, you'll have a better understanding of what your specific goals might be.
 The therapist supports and encourages you as you define your goals in concrete terms.
 Then, they give you room to decide how you want to pursue those goals.

 Learning From Your Own Experiences

 During Rogerian therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
 Their goal is simply to help you reach into yourself to discover what you already know that might help you in the here and now.
 While they might ask you the question, they don't push you to dwell on any specific experience but allow you to decide what's significant and what isn't.

 You may find that you already have within you all the information you need to make decisions.
 The therapist honors your perspective while also encouraging you to look at your circumstances from different perspectives.
 Still, the emphasis remains on what you believe matters most.

 With Rogerian therapy, the therapist isn't going to tell you what to do about any situation.
 If you ask them directly what you should do, they're likely to ask you what you think you should do.
 If you try to get them to decide an issue for you, they'll likely put the question back in your lap.

 There's a certain sense of responsibility in this style.
 You can't blame the therapist when you make poor choices.
 On the other hand, when you succeed in achieving your goals through excellent planning and wise decisions, you can feel good about yourself and your strengths.

 It may seem like the therapist would have little impact on your life if they don't tell you what to do about it.
 The therapist is always engaged, though, in both obvious and subtle ways.